 Ed joined us in the Sixth Form on a scholarship having been released by a football academy.
 A prominent member of the team that won the Independent Schools FA Cup and League, he was spotted by Premier League Burnley and after completing his A-Levels, joined the club for pre-season training and impressed enough to earn a professional contract.
 In doing so, Ed became the first player to be signed by a Premier League club directly from a fee-paying school without, at the same time, attending a football club academy.

-Despite entering the professional game through different routes, in both cases gaining a first-class education has played a key role in the pursuit of their goals.
+Despite entering the professional game through different routes, in all three cases gaining a first-class education has played a key role in the pursuit of their goals.
 A programme that will allow you to reach professional football level, but also take care of you as a person and an academic – a dream come true!